Colorado Ballet Collection

 Biographical / Historical

-Colorado Ballet, located in Denver, Colorado is a regional dance company that was conceived as a ballet school, and founded in 1951, by Denver natives Freidann Parker and Lillian Covillo.
-To showcase their students, the life-long friends established Colorado Concert Ballet in 1961.
-The Company presented its very first production of The Nutcracker at the Bonfils Theater in Denver to sell-out audiences.
+Colorado Ballet, located in Denver, Colorado is a regional dance company that was conceived as a ballet school founded in 1951, by Denver natives Freidann Parker and Lillian Covillo.
+To showcase their students, they established Colorado Concert Ballet in 1961.
+The Company presented its very first production of The Nutcracker at the Bonfils Theater in Denver to sold-out audiences.

 By 1978, Colorado Concert Ballet employed 16 men and women, and had achieved full professional status.
 The Board of Trustees increased the annual budget to $100,000 and refined the Company’s name.
 In doing so, Colorado Ballet was born.
 In 1987 Parker and Covillo conducted a nationwide search, at their own expense, for a new artistic director.
 With their choice of Martin Fredmann.